Julien-Blanc-tgcm/indexed_array/README.md

 ```

 This makes it clear both what the index is (being a strongly typed enum), the range of acceptable
-values, and avoids any mistakes like forgetting to apply an offset.
+values, and avoids any mistakes like forgetting to apply an offset or incorrectly using a wrongly
+typed variable as the index.

 Non-contiguous indexing is a nice feature if you need to handle special values, or are handling both
 normative values and manufacturer specific extensions.